JA Solar faces possible delisting from Nasdaq

-(Reuters) - Debt-laden JA Solar Holdings Co Ltd (JASO.O) said it received a warning from the Nasdaq that it could be delisted, making it the second solar company in less than a month to be put on notice by an exchange for failing to meet minimum share-price requirements.
+Oct 16 (Reuters) - Debt-laden JA Solar Holdings Co Ltd said it received a warning from the Nasdaq that it could be delisted, making it the second solar company in less than a month to be put on notice by an exchange for failing to meet minimum share-price requirements.

 JA Solar said it had until April 9 next year to address the stock price issue.